 If a.s.r. health supplementary elects to return capital, it intends to do so in the form that is efficient for shareholders at that time.
-In 2022, \in 10 million dividend upstream took place.
+In 2023 no dividend upstream took place as a.s.r. health supplementary received € 9 million share premium.